Tag Archives: Chas Sinclair

 A little mini-series here, plenty of one-offs there, the fun, random nature was one of those things that set OiNK apart

-Readers across the land had just gone back to school after the excitement of the Christmas break and Hadrian was no exception, but at least his antics while trying to solve a homework question would soften the blow somewhat for us.
+Readers across the land had just gone back to school after the excitement of the Christmas break and Hadrian was no exception, but at least his antics while trying to solve a homework question would soften the blow somewhat.
 Indeed it did, although I’m not too sure there was any softening of that landing for Tuby Watson.
-This fan favourite would also be subject to changes very soon but for now it was great to have a diary entry every week!
+This fan favourite would also be subject to changes very soon but for now it was great to have a diary entry every week.

 Disney cartoon characters had been the subject of OiNK’s spoofing before, most recently in The OiNK!
 Book 1988 which we’d just got our trotters on Christmas Day.
 Over the first few weeklies it seemed this was going to become a regular occurrence.
 Unfortunately it only lasted a few issues but that’s the nature of OiNK, right?
 A little mini-series here, plenty of one-offs there, the fun, random nature was one of those things that set it apart.
 That, and how it would treat such beloved, cuddly and wholesome characters as Winnie the Pooh.